Manish2040/GitDemo/README.md

 # Git Demo Repo
 This is a sample repository / sample app for the Git course.

+## GUIs
+* This change is made by Visual Studio 2019.

 ## How to Work With Git
 1. git checkout main